Drug & Alcohol Rehab County Durham & Near County Durham

 It is common for close friends and family members to reach out to drug and alcohol rehab providers in order for their addicted loved one to receive treatment.

-More often than not, this is done because the addicted person is reluctant to seek treatment for their drug and alcohol addiction.
+More often than not, this is done because the addicted person is reluctant to seek rehab treatment for their drug and alcohol addiction.

 - They do not believe that they have a problem